 |The risk of failure is high, and any changes to be incorporated go through strict change control management.||Minimal Risk, the team certainly changes the requirement without any failure of the whole feature.|

 There are some key concepts that you need to understand, the terms used in the agile methodologies are:

-User stories are the product features, requirements that can add value to the customer.
+User stories are the product features and requirements that can add value to the customer.
 As a user, we need to describe what I want, why, who, acceptance criteria, and Story points.

 The stories can be taken in active sprints according to priorities and requirements.
 The remaining user stories are available in the product backlog list, which can be further taken in other sprints.

-Story points are a relative unit of measure which tells us that the story is big or small.
-You can use different scales to measure the story, for example 1, 3, 5, 8, 13 (Fibonacci series), which defines the complexity level of the story.
+Story points are a relative unit of measure which tells us whether the story is big or small.
+You can use different scales to measure the story, for example, 1, 3, 5, 8, and 13 (Fibonacci series), which define the complexity level of the story.

 An ordered list of everything (all features, requirements, tasks) which is needed in the product.